indigo-dc/wattson/gitbook/user.md

     Show help.

   info
-    get the information about the TTS running, e.g. its version
+    get the information about the WATTS running, e.g. its version

   lsprov
     list all OpenID Connect provider